 Table 4 shows that 24 (16.1%) people took junk food regularly and 60 (40.3%) people took junk food occasionally.
 From this study, we found that significant numbers of people took more junk food where junk food can be detrimental to the kidneys.
 However, junk food did not have a statistically significant effect on the prevalence of CKD (χ^2 =3.984, p=0.105).
 On the other hand, craving salty food or adding extra salt to food is very injurious to our health, and kidney salt intake is associated with the development of impaired kidney function and is independent of its effects on blood pressure.
 Our statistical analysis showed that 103 (69.1%) people regularly took extra salt and 45 (30.2%) people did not take extra salt.
-We found a strong relationship between high extra salt intake and chronic kidney disease ($\chi^2=11.754$, p=0.001), (Table 5).
+We found a strong relationship between high extra salt intake, smoking ($\chi^2=11.754$, p=0.001), ($\chi^2=19.134$, p=0.001) and chronic kidney disease respectively (Table 5 and Table 8).
 Salt restriction may help prevent the development of impaired kidney function.
 We should avoid these habits and healthily lead our lives.
-There was a strong association between the habit of tea or coffee (Table 6), Smoking (Table 8), and CKD ($\chi^2=33.264$, p=0.001) & $(\chi^2=19.134, p=0.001)$ respectively.
 The study also found that 68.7% of CKD patients did not take added beverage products, compared to 31.3% who did (Table 9).
-Those who consume fruits & vegetables (Table 7) show the possibility of occurrence of chronic kidney disease significantly associated with CKD status (χ^2 =5.952, p=0.003).
+Those who consume fruits & vegetables (Table 7) show the possibility of occurrence of chronic kidney disease significantly associated with CKD status ($\chi^2=5.952$, p=0.003).